anthonypy/gitworkshop/README.md

 #hoofdstuk 3
 ##the beginnings
-once upon a friyay afthernoon... in a grey wasteland there was a little girl
+once upon a friyay afthernoon... in a grey wasteland there was a little girl.
+She had some guidance by the one they called Master to get to the temple of scum